Aswin Sundar

 CTF Activities

-I play for the CTF team lagoon-shells.
+I am a member of the CTF team lagoon-shells.
 I predominantly solve Web based challenges but I also solve challenges in other categories (like Misc, OSINT, Rev, etc.) based on the team's needs.

 Notable Participations